ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Advantages

+* *A custom language* - A language customized for a particular purpose can optimize expressiveness for common scenarios.
 * *Lazy evaluation* - you define the workflow, then Pig compiles, optimizes, and runs it when output is required.
-Scalding, following Scala, uses eager evalution.
+Scalding, following Scala, uses eager evaluation.
 * *Describe* - The describe feature is very helpful when learning how each Pig statement defines a new schema.

 #### Disadvantages

 * *Not Turing complete* - You have to write extensions in other languages.
 By using Scala, Scalding lets you write everything in one language.
+* *Slower* - At least for local jobs, Scalding (and Cascading) avoid Hadoop APIs more effectively and therefore run noticeably faster.

 ### Hive